3dfxdev/EDGE/README.txt

   - MD2 models for monsters, items and player weapons.

-  - Jumping and Crouching
+  - Jumping and Crouching.

   - Look up/down and Zooming.

-  - Flying (JetPack) and Swimmable water
+  - Flying (JetPack) and Swimmable water.

   - Many limits and bugs from original DOOM removed.